-The representative will notify the YU Dean of Students and the Director of Student Life and Housing at this time providing information regarding the situation.
+The representative will notify the YU Dean of Students at this time providing information regarding the situation.

 Once the police have completed their evaluation and it has been determined that the individual is a danger to themselves or others, the individual in crisis will be transported to York General Hospital for a mental health evaluation and screening in order to determine if admission is warranted to a psychiatric hospital or treatment facility.